bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 40°
-- mist
+- overcast clouds
-- 84% humidity
+- 82% humidity
 - 6 mph wind
 - 0.04 inches of precipitation in the past 24 hours